 When applying in person, applicants must bring:The second way is to apply with the help of the police commissioner.
 When applying by mail, applicants must provide a copy of their passport photo page, a set of fingerprints taken by a recognized police authority, Nigerian embassy, or consulate, an international money order payable to the Nigerian Police Force CID (Criminal Investigation Department), and a pre-paid return courier envelope.

-Pakistan: Applicants currently residing in Pakistan or those who have lived there must submit a "Police Character Certificate" or a "Police Clearance Certificate" with their application.
+Pakistan: Applicants currently residing in Pakistan or those who have lived there must submit a "Police Character Certificate" or a "Criminal Record Check" with their application.

 Applying for Canadian immigration from Pakistan requires specific documents, which may vary depending on whether the applicant is from a Federally Administered Tribal Area (FATA), a smaller city, town, or rural area.